noahehall/theBookOfNoah/architecture/rdbms_database_design.md

          - non-identifying relationship exits if the preeimary key of the related enteity does not contain a primary key compoent of the parent entity
       - `strong`
          - identifying relationship exists when the primary  key of the related entity contains the primary key component of the parent entity
+   - optional relationship
+      - the fk can be null/parent table does not need to have a corresponding table occurence
+   - mandatory relationship
+      - one entity occrrence requires a corresponding entity occurrence -
+   - non-identifying relationship
+      - where the PK does not contain the FK
+   - identifying relationship
+      - where the PK contains the FK
    - `one-to-many`
       - 1:m
       - department:employees